Coral Terrace Apartments

 No listing mentions marina access or boat slips, and the MLS never checks any marina-related fee inclusions.
 The building is presented as a central Waikiki condo near beaches and shopping, so marina fees are almost certainly not part of the HOA.

-All 11 current MLS listings indicate sewer is included in the association fees.
-While the supplied public remarks do not explicitly reference sewer service, the unanimous and consistent MLS checkbox across multiple agents is strong evidence that sewer is included.
+All 12 current listings indicate that sewer is included in the association fees.
+No remarks explicitly quote 'sewer included,' but the unanimous and historically high-confidence MLS coding provides strong building-level evidence.

 None of the listings mention BBQ areas, grills, or an outdoor cooking space, and the MLS amenity for BBQ is never selected.
 For a Waikiki condo, a shared BBQ area would typically be marketed, so its absence in both data and remarks indicates it is not available.